amirvt1234/sessionization/README.md

 Installation
 ============

 This program has been installed and test locally and on AWS.
+To run the program locally

+ $FLINK_HOME/bin/start-local.sh

 For installing the required packages on AWS please follow [Pegasus Instruction](https://github.com/InsightDataScience/pegasus)